Would you like to live more independently? The Summer Foundation’s guide can help you plan to get there

 Our community of independent support workers is comprised of experienced disability support workers, registered nurses, allied health professionals and people offering social and domestic support to others in their local community.

-If you’re interested in finding out what support is available in your community, you can search the profiles of independent support workers here.
+If you’re interested in finding out what support is available in your community, search the profiles of independent support workers in your preferred area.